bkwon94/pool-app/README.md

-# Leaderboard
+# ScoreTracker
-Leaderboard is a full stack application that can keep track of top winners.
+ScoreTracker is a full stack application that can keep track of top winners.

 ## Development
 From within the root directory: